 In accordance with the Student Right-to-Know Act, Lyon College annually publishes a report on graduation rates at the College.
-The report is available from the Office of Institutional Research or at lyon.edu
+The report is available from the Office of Institutional Research or at Iyon.edu

-Degree Options

-Major Fields of Study
+Degree Options Major Fields of Study

 Lyon College offers courses of study leading to a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree, depending on the major chosen and, in some cases, the course of study within the major.
-Lyon offers major programs of study in 21 specific fields of study:
+Lyon offers major programs of study in 23 specific fields of study:

 Bachelor of Arts

-Ducticion of the co

-Anthropology Art Communication Studies (Available Fall 2022)
+Anthropology Art Communication Studies

-Computer Science Economics Education (Secondary & K12)
+Computer Science Economics Education

-Elementary Education (K-6) English French
+English Fine Arts French

 History Mathematics Music

-Political Science Psychology Religion and Philosophy
+Political Science Psychology Religion & Philosophy

-Spanish Theatre Arts
+Spanish Theater

 Bachelor of Science

-Business Administration Data Science Exercise Science
+Accounting Business Administration Data Science

+Exercise Science Neuroscience

-Bachelor of Arts or Bachelor of Science
+Bachelor of Arts or Bachelor of Science Biology Chemistry Individuali Individualized